danmastrow/book-review/README.md

 ## Notes:
 - Tech Stack
     - Next.js for frontend and API
-    - Cypress for e2e and api tests
+    - Playwright for e2e and api tests
     - Tailwind CSS for styling
     - Tailwind UI components for UX
     - Eslint for linting